[the harm reductionist]

 Other Notable Harm Reduction Work and Experience

-- Member of the Boulder County Opioid Advisory Group, advised on drug policy as a community member and harm reductionist
+- Member of the Steering Committee for the Boulder County Opioid Advisory Group, advised on drug policy as a community member and harm reductionist

 - Volunteered with Boulder County Public Health for Naloxone access